Jerry Mitchell (reporter): Investigations

 Mitchell's reporting has helped to put at least four Klansmen behind bars: Byron De La Beckwith for the 1963 assassination of NAACP leader Medgar Evers, Imperial Wizard Sam Bowers for ordering the fatal firebombing of NAACP leader Vernon Dahmer in 1966, Bobby Cherry for the 1963 bombing of a Birmingham church that killed four girls and in 2005, Edgar Ray Killen, for helping orchestrate the June 21, 1964, killings of Michael Schwerner, James Chaney and Andrew Goodman.
-Killen died in prison in 2018 at almost 93 years old.

 Mitchell's work inspired others.
 Since 1989, authorities in Mississippi and six other states have reexamined 29 killings from the civil rights era and made 27 arrests, leading to 22 convictions.
-Since 2002, he has collaborated with award winning schoolteacher Barry Bradford, from Adlai E. Stevenson High School in Lincolnshire, Illinois, on several of his projects and has often written about the work of Bradford and his students, who helped Mitchell in the Mississippi Burning Case and, more recently, in clearing the name of Clyde Kennard.
+Since 2002, he has collaborated with award-winning schoolteacher Barry Bradford, from Adlai E. Stevenson High School in Lincolnshire, Illinois, on several of his projects.
+He has often written about the work of Bradford and his students, who helped Mitchell in the Mississippi Burning Case and, more recently, in clearing the name of Clyde Kennard.

-One of Mitchell's most historic discoveries was the long secret identity of Mr. X, the secret informant who helped the FBI discover the location of the bodies of Chaney, Schwerner and Goodman.
+One of Mitchell's most historic discoveries was the long-secret identity of Mr. X, the secret informant who helped the FBI discover the location of the bodies of Chaney, Schwerner, and Goodman.
 Mitchell had narrowed the list of possible candidates through exhaustive investigation.
-When Barry Bradford provided key information gleaned from his interview with retired FBI agent Don Casare, Mitchell was able to conclude that Highway Patrolman Maynard King was "Mr. X."
+When Barry Bradford provided key information gleaned from his interview with retired FBI agent Don Cesare, Mitchell was able to conclude that Highway Patrolman Maynard King was "Mr. X."

-Mitchell, who joined the Clarion-Ledger in 1986, has been profiled by Nightline, USA Today, the New York Times, American Journalism Review and others.
+Mitchell has been profiled by Nightline, USA Today, the New York Times, American Journalism Review and others.
 He has regularly appeared as an expert on CNN, the Lehrer News Hour and other programs.

-In 2018, Mitchell retired from the Clarion Ledger and founded the Mississippi Center for investigative Reporting.
+In 2018, Mitchell retired from the Clarion Ledger and founded the Mississippi Center for Investigative Reporting.

+In February 2023, Mitchell and MCIR joined the staff of Mississippi Today.

+Mitchell and reporter Ilyssa Daly investigated 20 reported incidents of alleged torture of suspects by Rankin County, Mississippi sheriffs' deputies occurring over two decades, confirming 17 of them.
+The deputies called themselves the "Goon Squad," and typically searched for methamphetamine.
+Arrestees were frequently assaulted including via the incorporation of the use of sex toys as weapons.
+One suspect was shot in the face.